LICHTENBERGERHugo/DSL-csv/README.md

 To run the project, follow these simple steps:

 1. Clone the repository to your local machine.
-2. Run the docker container associated with the project with `docker run`
-3. Write `npm i` to install all the necessary dependencies to start the project.
+2. Write `npm i` to install all the necessary dependencies to start the project.
-4. Use `npm start` to kick-off the project and generate the AST of the language.
+3. Use `npm start` to kick-off the project and generate the AST of the language.

 Then you can choose between different commands to perform various actions :